 Visitors and staff members of the Hotel Provincial have experienced a variety of ghostly encounters.
 People have seen pools of blood appear and disappear on different floors of the hotel.

-Others have experienced blood stains on linens appear then disappear in certain rooms of the hotel.
+Others have experienced blood stains on linens appearing then disappearing in certain rooms of the hotel.
 The appearance of injured and bloody soldiers is a common occurrence.

 Two different soldiers make their presence known in a couple of the rooms.
 It is said they enjoy playing music on the room’s radio, appear in solid form, and make eye contact.

-Built between 1926 and 1929, the Shreveport Municipal Auditorium is home to some intriguing activity.
-The building, which is home to concerts, Broadway plays, family shows, boxing events, and various special events, was also once home to the Louisiana Hayride.
+Built between 1926 and 1929, the Shreveport Municipal Auditorium is home to some intriguing paranormal activity.

 Other people have seen a young girl in a blue dress.
 One urban legend states a woman gave birth in a basement bathroom.
 She apparently returns and is heard moaning reliving the delivery.

-The Bourbon Orleans is a luxury hotel located in Louisiana’s famous French Quarter.
+One of the most haunted hotels in New Orleans, The Bourbon Orleans is a luxury hotel located in NOLA’s famous French Quarter.
 John Davis had the building built back in 1817.
 He opened the building as the Orleans Ballroom.

 It is believed that the Bourbon Orleans Hotel is home to no less than 17 different ghosts.

-The hotel is said to be home to countless children who lived on the property when the buildings served as an orphanage.
+The hotel is said to be home to countless children who lived on the property when the building served as an orphanage.